cruppstahl/minicms/README.md

 	required from the File struct itself (as a reference), but it is not required as a standalone object
-[x] File structure is only required in the LookupIndex [ ] remove File.Content, it is enough to have File.CachedContent [ ] make File.CachedContent a byte array, not a string [ ] if the data tree changes, then all dependent files need to be regenerated
+[x] File structure is only required in the LookupIndex [x] make File.CachedContent a byte array, not a string [ ] if the data tree changes, then all dependent files need to be regenerated
 	[ ] header or footer: everything will be recreated (i.e. delete CachedContent of all text/html files)